-- Water containers and cups will be available in the cafeteria if an operational drinking fountain is not present. - All water sources and containers will be maintained regularly to ensure proper health safety standards.
-Water sources may include: drinking fountains, water jugs, hydration stations, water jets and other methods for delivering drinking water.

-D. Competitive Foods and Beverages
+- Water containers and cups will be available in the cafeteria if an operational drinking fountain or bottle filler is not present. - All water sources and containers will be maintained regularly to ensure proper health and safety standards.
+Water sources may include drinking fountains, water jugs, hydration stations, and other methods for delivering drinking water. - D. Competitive Foods and Beverages